 Bonus: If it makes sense for your product, also pull images into your email campaigns and social media images.
 It’ll catch someone’s eyes more quickly while they’re clicking through emails or scrolling through their social feeds.

 "We don’t do business with companies.
 We do business with people” – a Simon Sinek quote that stays true in our ever-more digital world.
 People do business with people they know and like.
 Showing your personality as a company can help build trust and relationships at a personal level, above and beyond what your product is offering.

-While you have to rely on your sales people to highlight your winning personality on sales calls, you can use culture images to reinforce it on any supporting documents.
+While you have to rely on your salespeople to highlight your winning personality on sales calls, you can use culture images to reinforce it on any supporting documents.
 Incorporate a few images of your team into sales presentations, proposals, or even RFPs, so your prospect can be reminded about the great people behind the product.
-This is even more important for Software as a Service platforms, as it’s the people that make up the “Service” part of the offering and will continue building value behind the product, support training and adoption.
+This is even more important for Software as a Service platform, as it’s the people that make up the “Service” part of the offering and will continue building value behind the product, support training and adoption.
 Constantly highlighting that you are people, not just a product, works to make potential customers feel more attached to your brand over your competitors.

 Attract the best talent

 When deciding to join a company, the people and the culture are among the top 5 considerations for new employees – often even ranking higher than pay and benefits.
 And in a world where content is on overdrive and everyone’s attention is extremely limited, impactful, witty and creative visuals that capture your company’s spirit, culture and good times stand out from the rest.

 Be sure to snap photos at company events, industry outings and other memorable moments, and share them on your corporate social media to show potential employees what to expect when they work for you.
 People want to feel like they align with the people they work with and the company they work for, so showing yourself as a fun, involved company can work wonders for getting the right employees in the door.